 - All of the template's content is duplicated for the new article except for images or attachments, which are not included in any new article.

-You must have Guide Professional to install and use the Knowledge Capture app (see Installing the Knowledge Capture app.)
+You must install the Knowledge Capture app (see Installing the Knowledge Capture app) and have Guide Professional to create templates and articles using the app.
 Before you create any Knowledge Capture templates, you might want to plan your workflow for new articles created using the app (see Workflows for created and flagged articles).

 - Click Articles in the top menu bar, then select Add article.